 From preventative best practice and ongoing brand-monitoring to strategic enforcement in court, we have the expertise and know-how required to advise you when faced with the risk of counterfeiters.

 With six nationwide offices, we represent high-end and luxury brand retailers, with a blend of professionalism, approachability and determination.
-Our anti-counterfeiting team works with you to set up online brand monitoring.
+Our anti-counterfeiting and brand protection lawyers work with you to set up online brand monitoring.
 We’ll help you track and gather information on those dealing in counterfeit goods, whilst also identifying trends and raising the alarm when counterfeiters pose a risk.

 Working collaboratively with you and our specialists, we manage notice and takedown procedures in response to online counterfeiters as well as advising on domain name disputes, file applications for action (AFAs), parallel imports and grey-market goods.
 We enforce your intellectual property rights against counterfeits and manage notification procedures and reports to Trading Standards.